 You can donate by clicking here or mailing a check payable to the Paso del Norte Community Foundation (with a note that it’s for the El Paso Food and Beverage Workers Fund) to Paso del Norte Community Foundation, 221 N. Kansas Street, Suite 1900, El Paso, Texas 79901.

-To apply for a one-time $50 gift, please submit the following information to firstname.lastname@example.org: legal name, physical address, telephone number, email address and a copy of letter for temporary closure or notice of termination from employment from a restaurant or bar located in El Paso County as of March 18, 2020.
+To apply, please submit the following information to firstname.lastname@example.org: legal name, physical address, telephone number, email address and a copy of letter for temporary closure or notice of termination from employment from a restaurant or bar located in El Paso County as of March 18, 2020.
 Funds will be awarded to qualified applicants by Workforce Solutions Borderplex as funds are available.

 About Workforce Solutions Borderplex